KBDT

-KBDT (1160 AM) is a commercial radio station licensed to Highland Park, Texas, and serving the Dallas/Fort Worth Metroplex.
-The station is owned by Charles Kim, through licensee Pacific Star Media LLC.
-It broadcasts an Asian format.
+KBDT (1160 AM) is a commercial radio station licensed to Highland Park, Texas, United States, and serving the Dallas/Fort Worth Metroplex.
+The station is owned by Trong Phan, through licensee KOLBE GOOD NEWS MEDIA, LLC.
+It broadcasts an Vietnamese Asian format.

-By day, KBDT is powered at 35,000 watts.
-Because KBDT broadcasts on a United States clear-channel frequency, it must reduce power at night to 1,000 watts to avoid interfering with the dominant station on 1160 AM, Class A KSL Salt Lake City.
-KBDT uses a directional antenna at all times, employing separate six-tower array transmitter sites for daytime and nighttime operations.
-The daytime transmitter is off County Road 3250 in Paradise, Texas, while the nighttime site is on Huffines Boulevard in Lewisville.
+KBDT has two transmitter sites for daytime and nighttime operation; the daytime transmitter is off County Road 3250 in Paradise, Texas, while the nighttime site is on Huffines Boulevard in Lewisville.

 History

 KVIL AM

 The station's first FCC license was granted 6-29-1960.
 The station was formerly on 1150 kHz as KVIL, owned by University Broadcasting.
 The original location of the studios was in the Highland Park Village Shopping Center (hence the VIL call letters).
 The address was 4152 Mockingbird Lane at Preston Road, overlooking the Dallas Country Club golf course.
 At first, KVIL was a daytimer, powered at only 500 watts and required to sign-off at night.
 It got a power boost to 1,000 watts a short time later, but was still restricted to daytime-only operation.

 In 1961, FM sister station KVIL-FM officially signed on.
 In a large city like Dallas, the FCC would discourage AM and FM stations from simulcasting.
 However, due to KVIL's daytimer status, as well as the station's city of license being Highland Park, KVIL and KVIL-FM were able run the same programming for all the hours the AM station was on the air.
 In the 1960s, KVIL-AM-FM played Top 40 hits.
 By the 1970s, the music became more adult-oriented, while the disc jockeys and station formatics remained youthful and contemporary.

 KVIL-AM-FM was a highly rated hot adult contemporary station in the Dallas-Fort Worth radio market for much of the late 1970s and 1980s, often finishing at #1 in the Arbitron ratings.
 While the FM station had most of the listeners, KVIL was available to people who did not have FM radios in their cars or offices and wanted to hear the station on AM.